Simulation-Assisted Optimization for Large-Scale Evacuation Planning with Congestion-Dependent Delays: Experiments

-Hasan and Hentenryck~\cite{hafiz2021large} presented Benders decomposition method to solve the `Convergent Evacuation Planning' problem.
+\item \textbf{Benders Decomposition} \cite{hafiz2021large} presented Benders Convergent (BC) method to solve the `Convergent Evacuation Planning' problem.
 Their problem is similar to \avgcostproblem{}, differing in the objective function, which is maximizing flow of evacuees instead of minimizing average evacuation time.
-We repurposed their method to solve \avgcostproblem{} and used it as our baseline.
-At the end of the one hour time limit, we got a solution with average evacuation time of $ 2.54$ hours and evacuation completion time of $7.83$ hours.
+We repurposed their method and used it as our baseline.

-An advantage of using Benders method is that, in addition to finding solutions to a problem, it can provide lower bounds for the objective value.
-However, when we used it for our problem instance of \avgcostproblem{}, the method was not able to come up with a lower bound better than the trivial value of zero, due to the size of the problem instance.
-We, therefore, used the lower bound found by Gurobi to calculate the optimality guarantee of the solution.
-The optimality guarantee was $\sim20.47\%$.